dch789/DATT-2400/DATT_2400_A1/README.txt

 Colors and sizes of elements are mostly generated at the start of the program, within a range I have decided to be most appealing.
 Variations to these base colours are then made during generation to create patterns.

+===

+A question I'd like to ask:

+How can I properly export PGraphics to SVG?
+I tried to follow the reference for SVG pertaining to PGraphics (on processing.org), but I always end up with the error: No updatePixels() for PGraphicsSVG